AI Workshop: learn to build apps with AI →

 pipeline(readableStream, writableStream, () => {})

-The third argument is a callback function that will be called when the pipeline is done.
+The third argument is a callback function that runs when the pipeline has finished.

 Read more on pipeline here.